AdobeDocs/campaign-standard.nl-NL/help/administration/using/sms-protocol.md

 ![](assets/do-not-localize/sms_protocol_2.png)

-De vensterhulp verhoogt de productie wanneer de netwerkverbinding een hoge latentie heeft.
-De waarde van het venster moet minstens het aantal SMS/s zijn vermenigvuldigd met de latentie van de verbinding in seconden zodat de schakelaar nooit op een `SUBMIT_SM_RESP` voordat u het volgende bericht verzendt.
+The window helps increase the throughput when the network link has a high latency.
+The value of the window must be at least the number of SMS/s multiplied by the latency of the link in seconds so the connector is never waiting for a `SUBMIT_SM_RESP` before sending the next message.
 Als het venster te groot is, kunt u meer dubbele berichten verzenden in het geval van verbindingsproblemen.
-Bovendien hebben de meeste providers een zeer strikte limiet voor het venster en weigeren berichten die de limiet overschrijden.
+Also, most providers have a very strict limit for the window and refuse messages that go over the limit.

 Hoe te om de optimale verzendende vensterformule te berekenen: